Skip to main content

 Creating an IP Prefix object

-Next we will be creating an IP Prefix object, which the resource manager will use as a resource to allocate resources from.
-You can create a prefix 10.0.0.0/24 using the web interface, or by using this GraphQL mutation.
+First, create an IP Prefix object that the resource manager will use as a resource.
+You can create a prefix (for example, 10.100.0.0/24) either via the web interface or through the GraphQL interface.

 • Name: My IP address pool

-• Default Address Type: IpamIPAddress (the kind of the IP address node defined in our schema)
+• Default Address Type: IpamIPAddress (as defined in your schema)

-The CoreIPAddresPool can be created using the web interface, or by using this GraphQL mutation.
+The CoreIPAddressPool can be created using the web interface, or by using this GraphQL mutation.
 Replace the id of the resource with the id of the prefix of the previous step.

-We can now start allocating resources out of the CoreIPAddressPool we created.
+We can now start allocating IP addresses out of the CoreIPAddressPool we created.

 We can use the resource manager to allocate resources out of a pool in 2 different ways: